 Transfer-based machine translation is referred to as the second generation of MT's core (mid-1960s to 1980s).
-Transfer-based machine translation implies translating a sentence from the input language to a pivot language, and then from that pivot language to the output language.
+Transfer-based machine translation implies translating a sentence from the input language to a internal representation related with source language called as pivot language, and then from that pivot language to the target language.
 This approach allows for the use of more advanced translation techniques and takes into account the differences between the source and destination languages.
 However, it has the potential to introduce errors or lose meaning in the process of translating through a pivot language [8].